tlary/tlary/README.md

 ## Hi there and welcome to my GitHub Account 👋

 My name is Tobias.
-I am an economist and self-taught data scientist working in R and Python. :snake:
+I am an economist and a self-taught data scientist working in R and Python. :snake:

 ## About me: